Fuy98/excel_code/README.md

-# excel_code This are just lines of code of excel with the Developer setting turn on it goes from coding the basics to loops
+# excel_code This are just lines of code of Visual Basic with the Developer setting turn on it goes from coding the basics to loops